 - The Safety and Security Department of Thaddeus Stevens College of Technology is primarily responsible for law enforcement, security, safety, and emergency response at the College.
 The Safety and Security Office is located on the first floor of the John E. Barley Multipurpose Activity Center (MAC).
 The MAC is located next to Bourne Hall.
 The Safety and Security Office is also located at the Griscom Education Center Lobby.
 The Safety & Security Office is open and staffed 24 hours a day by professional security officers during the normal college year.
 The emergency telephone number is staffed 24 hours a day. - To report a crime or an emergency, call 717-391-7225, 717-286-4607, or 911. - Emergency telephones are located at the exterior of all buildings on the main campus, as well as, at the exterior front door of the Griscom Education Center.
 The telephones are located inside the telephone boxes.
 The caller need only pick up the receiver.
-The telephones will automatically dial security. - To obtain information or request security services, call 717-391-7225, or 717-286-4607. - Thaddeus Stevens College of Technology's Security Department maintains contact with the Lancaster City Police Department as well as the Pennsylvania State Police.
+The telephones will automatically dial security. - To obtain information or request security services, call 717-391-7225, or 717-286-4607. - Thaddeus Stevens College of Technology's Security Department maintains contact with the Lancaster City Police Department, the Manheim Township Police Department, the East Lampeter Police Department, the Millersville Police Department as well as the Pennsylvania State Police.

-Security responds to all calls for service and will summon the Lancaster City Police Department or the Pennsylvania State Police Department when necessary.
+Security responds to all calls for service and will summon the Lancaster City Police Department, the Manheim Township Police Department, the East Lampeter Police Department, the Millersville Police Department or the Pennsylvania State Police Department when necessary.
 The Security Department encourages faculty, staff, and students to report criminal acts and/or suspicious behavior to Campus Security immediately.